Could Kamala Harris invoke her Indian heritage by wearing a sari on inauguration day?

 "A lack of knowledge and fear is the key to distrust.
 If one never sees anyone who looks different than them, it's basic human nature to feel threatened by what is alien.
 It's more crucial now than ever that she makes (her heritage) familiar and uses it as a tool to bring people together."

-Designer Prabal Gurung, who designed the statement-making pantsuit then-Senator Harris wore to accept the nomination for Vice President at the Democratic National Convention, is no stranger to political fashion, or the use of as a soft power tool.
+Designer Prabal Gurung, whose clothing has been worn by Harris, is no stranger to political fashion, or the use of as a soft power tool.
 At New York Fashion Week in September 2019, he used his 10th-anniversary show to explore questions of identity and belonging in America, sending models down the runway in sashes reading, "Who gets to be an American?"

 Harris' historic win resonated deeply with the Nepalese American designer.